 Author and illustrator Dr Ffion Jones founded Fly Me Stories in 2020.
 Since she was little she has always believed in the magical power of stories and, for her PhD, she studied how literature can have a therapeutic function, providing a voice for the silenced.
 When her father was in hospital for an extended period at the same time as her daughter, the idea for Fly Me Stories grew.

-"The idea for Fly Me Stories was sparked whilst my dad was in one hospital and I was in another with my eldest daughter, who had pneumonia.
+"The idea for Fly Me Stories was sparked when my eldest daughter was in hospital with pneumonia.
 Hospitals can make you feel anxious and powerless so I told stories as a form of comfort and distraction.
 Once we left the hospital, the idea wouldn't go away.

 This is the essence of Fly Me Stories!

-The stories are now used UK-wide in hospitals, hospices and at home.
+The Fly Me stories are now used UK-wide in hospitals, hospices and at home.

 In this video Ffion talks to Carolyn Williams about the magical power of stories.